What is bipolar disorder?

 - intense anxiety

-- In severe cases, psychosis
+- In severe cases: psychosis (hallucinations, paranoia, feeling watched)

 Depression